 The "ziG" Bracelets

-Currently, I work with acrylic and ink, or colored pencils, and do both whimsical paintings with a humorous title & also draw realistic food with colored pencils.
-With my art, I create a line of prints, cards, calendars, and also mugs for furry rescues.
+Currently, I work with acrylic and ink, or colored pencils, and do both whimsical paintings with a humorous title, & also draw realistic food, and landscapes with colored pencils.
+I have a line of prints, cards, calendars, and also mugs for furry rescues.
+Recently, I began painting abstracts.
 I have also written & illustrated with my abstract paintings, a kick-ass book called, "Getting Your Magic Back".
 It is about pushing through life's transitions, and is a simple two lines per page read.
-I have donated many copies of my
+I have donated copies of my

 book to a women's organization called, "Fresh Start Women's Foundation".
 They help women who help themselves and provide them with education, resources, and support.